SovereignCloudStack/standards/Standards/scs-0106-v1-evaluate-current-state-of-cloudmon.md

 ## Motivation

-One such solution, the [Cloudmon](https://stackmon.org/) project, presents challenges that may hinder its suitability for organizations seeking efficient and reliable monitoring capabilities.
+One such solution, the [Cloudmon](https://stackmon.org/) project, faces challenges that might limit its effectiveness for organizations looking for efficient and reliable monitoring capabilities.
 This introduction outlines the reasons why our organization opts against utilizing the Cloudmon project and instead embraces a more streamlined and effective approach involving Gherkin test scenarios and mapping Python API calls to interact with OpenStack resources.
 By addressing the complexities and shortcomings of the Cloudmon project, SCS organization aims to adopt a monitoring solution that not only meets but exceeds our requirements for simplicity, reliability, and ease of use.

 ## Design Considerations